 Nordkette Cable Car Trip Tips

-- Keep an eye on the weather forecast.
-It’s no use travelling all the way up the mountain for the views if you are going to be trapped in clouds.
-And don’t forget to take something warm.
+- Always take something warm to wear with you.
 Temperatures can drop quite dramatically in a short space of time.
-If there is a breeze on the mountain, you will be happy if you have something to cover your ears.
+If there is a breeze on the mountain, you will also be happy if you have something to cover your ears.

 - For spectacular sunsets and starry night skies, visit the Seegrube on the first Friday evening of the month during the summer months when the Innsbruck cable car runs from 18:00 to 23:30.
-Take note these times only apply to the section between Hungerburg and Seegrube.
-After 19:15, you must walk, take a bus, or call a taxi to get back to Innsbruck if you don’t have a car parked at the Hungerburg.

-- Save some money by walking to and from the Alpenzoo and Hungerburg from Innsbruck.
+Take note that these times only apply to the section between Hungerburg and Seegrube.
+After 19:15, you must walk, take a bus, or call a taxi to get back to Innsbruck if you don’t have a car parked at the Hungerburg. - Save some money by walking to and from the Alpenzoo and Hungerburg from Innsbruck.
 Find your way to the bridge over the Inn at Löwenhaus, from where the trail is clearly marked.
 Or park your car at the Hungerburg (the parking is a bit cheaper than in Innsbruck) and take the Nordkette cable car from there.

-- You can try your hand to a variety of winter and summer sports on the Nordkette, including skiing, mountain biking, paragliding and rock climbing.
+- You can try your hand to a variety of winter and summer sports on the Nordkette, including skiing, mountain biking, paragliding, and rock climbing.

 Frequently Asked Questions